BlueBrain/BlueRecording/ObjectiveCSD.md

 - `ObjectiveCSD_Plane_X` will set the thickness of the plane to X $\mu$m

 ## Calculating disk thickness from a subset of electrodes
+It is possible that your electrodes csv file (and consequently your h5 weights file) will contain multiple electrode arrays from which you wish to calculate the objective disk or objective plane CSD.
+In this case, you can supply the argument `objective_csd_array_indices` to the function `bluerecording.writeH5.writeH5File()`. `objective_csd_array_indices` is a list of strings, with each string having the form `"a:b"`, where a and bv are the start and end indices in the csv file of one of the electrode arrays.
+If the thickness of the disks/planes is not specified as described in the section above, BlueRecording will estimate the thickness for each array separately based on the `objective_csd_array_indices` argmuent